gigachad80/Hunter-Kit-AI-/README.md

 ### 📌 Overview

- *_Hunter Kit AI s_* is a web security automation tool to extracts important credentials in bug hunting.
-It uses subfinder to find subdomains and then those subdomain acts as input links for waybackurls .
-After that , it uses grep command and keywords.txt to sort out important credentials.
+ *_Hunter Kit AI_* is an AI powered web security tool which uses AI to generate syntax for 30+ bug hunting tools .Not only it generate syntax but you can also ask question related to output of generated command.
+Apart from that it & also support integration for custom tools and custom prompt.

 ### 🤔 Why This Name?